 The first step in the recipe is to crack the farro.
-This can be tricky but you want to see some pieces split, some whole a just a bit of powder.
-Remember not to over blend.
+This can be tricky but you want to see some pieces split, some whole just a bit of powder.
+Remember not to over-blend.

-We suggest either making these into patties or as a crumble.
-We use this in the Tofu Benedict recipe.
-We also put this into our tacos or Taco Salad recipe or anywhere you need a crumbled meat substitute.
+Make these into patties or as a crumble.
+We use this in the Tofu Benedict recipe, and also put this into our tacos, Taco Salad recipe, or anywhere you need a crumbled meat substitute.

 - 8.8 oz instant cook farro